David-Akero/David-Akero.github.io/projects/fusion360/week2/README.md

 ## Notes / Highlights
 - Gained confidence working with **parametric revisions** and solving small errors in Fusion.
 - Adding materials and finishes to specific regions made designs look more realistic.
-- Practiced the **core building blocks of Python** (operators) for calculations, logic, and string handling.
-- Time spent: ~2 hours Fusion, ~1 hour Python.
+- Time spent: ~2 hours Fusion

 ---